 2.3 Total Rewards

-The University promotes the philosophy of "total rewards" with both full-time and benefits eligible part-time employees.
+The University promotes the philosophy of "total rewards" with both full-time and benefits-eligible part-time employees.
 The University's total rewards package includes compensation both in the form of pay and benefits.
 University provided benefits, for which the University contributes a significant amount on behalf of the employee, are in full compliance with the University's mission and belief system while providing a level of security for employees and their families.

 2.3.1 Competitive Pay

 2.3.2 The University provides health, dental and vision care with multiple options in compliance with the Patient Protection and Affordable Care Act.
 The cost of the benefit or the premiums may be shared between the University and the employee with the University bearing the larger portion or made available to employees to purchase at 100% of the cost if they so desire.
-Short and long term disability and life insurance are employer provided insurance benefits which the employee can augment if they so desire with their supplemental plans at their own expense.
+Short and long term disability and life insurance are employer provided insurance benefits which the employee can augment if they so desire with supplemental plans at their own expense.
 Employees may voluntarily contribute to the University's defined contribution retirement plan (403b) and the University will either match or make a direct contribution as finances permit and depending upon the individual's job class.
 In addition, the University provides a schedule of paid holidays, vacation, sick and personal leaves and offers generous tuition remission programs for employees and their families.
 The University may provide temporary housing in compliance with IRS guidelines for those who are relocating or living on campus for a limited duration until suitable housing can be acquired.
 Housing will be provided as part of an employment offer if housing on campus is mandated by the position description.
-This benefit is limited to individuals whose positions require constant availability and interaction with students on a 24/7 basis such as Area Coordinators and Campus Ministers.
+This benefit is limited to individuals whose positions require constant availability and interaction with students on a 24/7 basis such as Resident Life Coordinators and Campus Ministers.
 These benefits constitute a considerable amount of the total rewards package and are in addition to competitive pay.